Vocal cord nodules

 How do vocal cord nodules develop?

 If the voice is overstrained, the edge of both vocal folds initially swells up – especially between the front and middle thirds.
 The vocal folds are strained most severely here.
-The swellings already cause initial voice problems.
-Furthermore, if too much strain is put on the voice, vocal cord nodules form in the swollen margins of the vocal folds.
+These swellings cause initial voice problems.
+If too much strain continues to be put on the voice, vocal cord nodules also form in the swollen margins of the vocal folds.
 They are roughly the size of a pinhead and face each other.

 Vocal cord nodules do not usually lead to serious complications.
 However, if they do not disappear, the symptoms may occur repeatedly if the voice is strained.